python/cpython/Doc/library/configparser.rst

    single: ini file
    single: Windows ini file

-This module defines the class :class:`ConfigParser`.
-The :class:`ConfigParser` class implements a basic configuration file parser language which provides a structure similar to what you would find on Microsoft Windows INI files.
+This module defines the class :class:`~ConfigParser.ConfigParser`.
+The :class:`~ConfigParser.ConfigParser` class implements a basic configuration file parser language which provides a structure similar to what you would find on Microsoft Windows INI files.
 You can use this to write Python programs which can be customized by end users